 There are plenty of distractions along the Riverside Trail.
 Let the kids enjoy the walk down with plenty of time to explore.
 They will be too exhausted to do much on the way back except to stop for rest breaks.

-Look for tadpoles, little frogs and the numerous squirrels (but don’t feed them!) on the Riverside Trail.
+Keep an eye out for tadpoles, little frogs and the numerous squirrels (but don’t feed them!) on the Riverside Trail.

+Hiking not only in a river, but also in a beautiful slot canyon is unforgettable.
 This is one hike that is definitely worth the added effort to get to.
 You and your children will feel such a sense of accomplishment (and excitement) no matter how far you make it.
 I have a feeling that regardless of how much time you get to hike in the river, you will always leave wanting more.

 For more information on Zion National Park, check out our Ultimate Guide to Exploring Zion with tips on where to stay, eat and of course our favorite trails within the park.

 If You Enjoyed This Post, Sign Up To Receive Posts By Email or…

 - Join us on Facebook for regular updates and related articles

 - Check us out on Instagram to see what we are up to in photos